wzrdl/Covid-19-machine-learning/README.md

 - **Scikit-learn**: Used to build and evaluate machine learning models
 - **Numpy**: For data manipulation and mathematical operations
 - **Pandas**: For handling datasets (optional)

+### Results

+We achieved a 99% accuracy in predicting whether a patient is COVID-19 positive or negative.
+The Random Forest model performed the best among the three, with the SVM model following closely behind.
+All models were evaluated using cross-validation and metrics such as accuracy, precision, recall, and F1-score.